Shihabaln/flask_almond_classifier/README.md

 # Almond Classifier
-This project objective is classify almonds into diffrent classes.
+This project objective is to classify almonds into diffrent classes.

+## Demo
+Clasify into nomral or broken almonds